How To Save Money on All Your Monthly Expenses and Bills

 If you end up disagreeing with the reassessment, you can challenge it by filing with the county and requesting a hearing with the State Board of Equalization.
 Just keep in mind that every nook and cranny of your home will be under scrutiny, meaning your plan to lower your property taxes could backfire.

-If you’re wondering how to save money on monthly bills, rent is likely at the forefront of your mind — the average American spends $17,460 a year on rent alone.
+If you’re wondering how to save money on monthly bills, rent is likely at the forefront of your mind.
 Luckily, there are a few ways to reduce your costs.

 Moving to an area with a lower cost of living can help you save on rent.
 However, if that isn’t feasible, try looking for a smaller space or splitting the cost with a roommate.
 You can also try negotiating a number of things with your landlord.
 If you’re willing to agree to an extended lease — which saves your landlord the hassle of looking for new tenants — put that offer on the table in exchange for lower rent.
 If you don’t need the parking spot that comes with your apartment, offer to give it up for a lower rent, too.
 Your landlord can likely sell the space to a tenant with two cars.